beetbox/pyacoustid/README.rst

 Version History
 ---------------

+0.5
+  Fix response parsing when recording has no artists or title.

 0.4
   Fingerprinting can now fall back to using the ``fpcalc`` command-line tool instead of the Chromaprint dynamic library so the library can be used with